Team-ready: content validation, permissions, quality dashboard, AES-256-GCM encryption, SvelteKit — admin@0.3.80 · Changelog →

 0 cloud deps

-1 file everything
+1 file your entire CMS

-offline works without internet
+offline no internet required

-< 5 min to first admin
+< 2 min to first admin

 As written about on